warp-ds/tech-docs/docs/blog/posts/2024/week33.md

 date: 2024-08-15
 ---

-We now have stable releases out for web with DBA changes.
+Stable releases with DBA changes for web are now available.

 ---

-# How to Update Your Web Apps for DBA with stable releases
+# How to Update Your Web Apps for DBA

 ### Packages to Install from NPM